false-schemers/sharpF/README.md

 programs:

   *  very large list/vector literals converted to C code can choke your C compiler
-  *  there is a large performance penalty related to use of `apply` and functions with improper argument lists
+  *  there is a noticeable performance penalty related to use of `apply` and functions with improper argument lists
-  *  there is a performance penalty for using `call/cc` because of `dynamic-wind`'s need to preserve multiple return values in a list
+  *  compared to #F's native `letcc`/`withcc`, there is a performance penalty for using `call/cc` because of `dynamic-wind`'s need to preserve multiple return values in a list
-  *  run-time errors such as fixnum overflows trigger asserts in C code
+  *  run-time errors such as fixnum overflows trigger asserts in C code unless `NDEBUG` is defined during compilation
   *  decyphering syntax errors in the source code can be tricky

 In addition to R^5RS-level functionality, LibS supports many popular extensions